Legitimacy depends on a strong link between public will, policies and public office-holdersShare article

 The result is that people feel as though their voice does not count in the decisions taken by those elected to represent them.
 A new survey published last month found that across 10 European countries, “only 8% of the public answered that politicians care about what people like them think”.
 This has profound implications for democracy and for government's legitimacy.
 Legitimacy depends on there being a strong link between the public will, public policies and public office-holders.
 This link is currently in a very weak state.

-Bringing in the citizen's voice
+Bringing in the community's voice

-In my new book, The People's Verdict: Adding Informed Citizen Voices to Public Decision-making, I outline one type of solution to these problems that can help citizens regain trust in government, lead to more effective policymaking and, in the longer term, restore legitimacy.
+In my new book, The People's Verdict: Adding Informed Citizen Voices to Public Decision-making, I outline one type of solution to these problems that can help communities regain trust in government, lead to more effective policymaking and, in the longer term, restore legitimacy.
 This can be achieved by involving the public more meaningfully and constructively in public decisions to give them an informed voice through “long-form deliberative processes”.
 These processes consist of about 50 randomly selected people who are given the time and resources to learn, deliberate, and come up with concrete recommendations to government.

 In The People's Verdict, I look at around 50 examples from Canada and Australia of ministers, mayors and other public officials using this approach to solve policy dilemmas.
 In Canada, they tend to call these processes citizens' reference panels; in Australia, they often call them citizens' juries.
 But in both countries, the process is almost exactly the same.
 There are six key characteristics of long-form deliberative processes, which are essential for their success.